African openbill: Snails

-Most of this procedure is done underwater or hidden in vegetation, therefore there is still a lot of unknowns surrounding how exactly the African Openbill removes the meat from the snail shells.
+Most of this procedure is done underwater or hidden in vegetation, therefore there are still a lot of unknowns surrounding how exactly the African openbill removes the meat from the snail shells.
 Scientists know that the storks often submerge their head in the water while working on the shells and that they vigorously shake their heads up and down while doing so.
 This vigorous motion of the head led many scientists to incorrectly conclude the storks were crushing shells.
 Freshly discarded shells have been collected in multiple studies and have always been found whole, therefore discrediting the hypothesis of the storks breaking the shells to obtain the mollusc meat.

-The African openbill storks are believed to remove the snails from their shells by using their bills to pin the snails down long enough for the bird to severe the operculum.
-This is achieved by using the tip of the upper mandible to hold the snail on the ground and forcing the tip of the upper mandible under the operculum.
-Once the attachment point broken, the stork uses the tip of its bill to grasp onto the snail’s body and shakes its head sideways to release the meat from the shell.
+The African openbill storks are believed to remove the snails from their shells by using their bills to pin the snails down long enough for the bird to sever the operculum.
+This is achieved by using the tip of the upper mandible to hold the snail on the ground and forcing the tip of the lower mandible under the operculum.
+Once the attachment point has been broken, the stork uses the tip of its bill to grasp onto the snail's body and shakes its head sideways to release the meat from the shell.
 Finally, the stork swallows the body whole by tossing its head backwards.

 Mussels

 Opening mussels poses a bigger problem to the storks.
-Since the African openbill can’t open the mussel by itself, it will usually gather them up in large piles on the shore and wait for the sun to kill them.
+Since the African openbill can't open the mussel by itself, it will usually gather them up in large piles on the shore and wait for the sun to kill them.
 Once dead, the mussels release their hold on the shells leaving the meat accessible to the birds.